Is an MBA Worth It? Pros, Cons, and How to Decide

 • Undecided on a career path within the business world and looking to explore

-• Plan to start a business
+• Planning to start a business

-Read: When to Get an MBA, When Not To – and How it Affects Your Chances of Getting In
+Read: When to Get an MBA, When Not To – and How it Affects Your Chances of Getting In.

 Full-Time, Part-Time, Online, and Executive MBA Programs

-• Part-Time MBA: A part-time program is a good option for people who'd like to retain full-time employment while they complete their degree.
-It's more flexible and usually cheaper, but there is less time for the aforementioned benefits: networking, internships, classes.
-This is generally a good option for people who are already in their desired career path and would use the MBA to provide salary and role opportunities that require an advanced degree.
+A part-time program is a good option for people who'd like to retain full-time employment while they complete their degree.
+It's more flexible and usually cheaper, but there is less time for the aforementioned benefits: networking, internships, and classes.

-• Online MBA: Similar to a part-time MBA in terms of its pros and cons, an online MBA can be beneficial for those looking to obtain the degree without sacrificing geographic location and employment, and who would benefit less from the networking and robust curriculum.
+Similar to a part-time MBA in terms of its pros and cons, an online MBA can be beneficial for those looking to obtain the degree without sacrificing geographic location and employment, and who would benefit less from the networking and robust curriculum.

-• Deferred MBA: The newest type of MBA program, these are open to undergraduate students or graduate degree students without full-time work experience.
+As the newest type of MBA program, these are open to undergraduate students or graduate degree students without full-time work experience.
 Generally, students will apply in their senior year of college.
-If admitted, they then defer for 2-5 years while they obtain full-time work experience, their spot in the class saved.

 When weighing the different pros and cons of business school, keep in mind the type of program that you're interested in.
 For example, with a full-time MBA program, you'll have to carefully consider the high tuition and time commitment as major factors.
 For part-time MBA programs and online MBA programs, time and finances are still a consideration, but less so.